gdimit01/Otterly/README.md

 Receive real-time notifications for new events.
 Delete notifications and corresponding events.

+The main files like screens are the major players in the code.
+At the moment, the src simply contains a theme and navigation.
+Also the components are styling a few things like Button and form input

 # Prerequisites
 Before running the app, ensure that you have the following installed: